yakimka/picodi/README.md

     # port is: <coroutine object get_db_port at 0x1037741a0>
 ```

-But if your dependency is a resource,
+But if your dependency declared with GlobalScope like `SingletonScope`
 you can use `init_dependencies` on startup to resolve dependencies and then use cached values,
 even in sync functions.
 But regular async functions will still need to be used only in async context.